 The overall goal of this meeting was to share the most up to date information on adult vaccination from a scientific and public health viewpoint through presentations by key opinion leaders (KOLs).
 From these KOLs, attendees learned the process for approval, and reviewed studies conducted to improve awareness of vaccinations, increase uptake rates, and better understand barriers to adult immunization.
 Throughout the meeting, attendees discussed policy actions to be taken at a national and international level.

 The many insightful speakers and rich discussions offered valuable information on adult immunization in the Asia Pacific region, barriers to vaccination, and opportunities for change.
 All contributions demonstrated how barriers such as ageism, lack of awareness, pre-conceived beliefs, and inadequate communication between health care professionals can be addressed to raise awareness of adult vaccination and increase uptake rates.

-The third edition of the Adult Vaccination Newsletter has been released featuring the new World Coalition on Adult Vaccination logo!
+The fourth edition of the Adult Vaccination Newsletter was released last month, and features updates from several World Coalition on Adult Vaccination member organisations!

-As the end of the year is approaching, the newsletter focuses on the work that has been accomplished in 2016 by the IFA, and its many partners, collaborators, supporters and friends within and alongside the World Coalition on Adult Vaccination.
+The newsletter looks ahead to 2017 initiatives focusing on adult vaccination to be undertaken by the IFA, and its many partners, collaborators, supporters and friends within and alongside the World Coalition on Adult Vaccination.

-Read the Adult Vaccination Newsletter here and learn about the work of the IFA and the members of the World Coalition on Adult Vaccination in the field of adult vaccination.
+Read the Adult Vaccination Newsletter here and learn about the work of the IFA and the members of the World Coalition on Adult Vaccination in the fields of adult vaccination and ageing.

 Adult Vaccinations on the World Platform: